 Urticaria is a cutaneous (skin) hypersensitivity, characterised by small, raised patches of skin accompanied by itching.
 They are rare in cats and usually associated with

-Flea bites are one of the most common causes of rashes in cats with cats becoming hypersensitive to the saliva injected into the skin by the flea.
+Flea bites are one of the most common causes of rashes in cats.

 The rash usually occurs within minutes of exposure to the allergen, and symptoms typically include: